libuv/libuv/docs/src/stream.rst

     initialized with `ipc` == 1.

     .. note::
-        `send_handle` must be a TCP socket or pipe, which is a server or a connection (listening or connected state).
+        `send_handle` must be a TCP, pipe and UDP handle on Unix, or a TCP handle on Windows, which is a server or a connection (listening or connected state).
 Bound sockets or pipes will be assumed to be servers.

 .. c:function:: int uv_try_write(uv_stream_t* handle, const uv_buf_t bufs[], unsigned int nbufs)